natashadoan/macroPAD/README.md

 # Natasha’s Sensory Fidget Macropad!

 A 5-key tactile RGB macropad built with the Seeed Studio XIAO RP2040.
-This project is designed for sensory feedback, creative expression, and workflow speed — featuring bright colored LEDs that change with each keypress.
+This project is designed for sensory feedback, creative expression, and workflow speed, featuring bright colored LEDs that change with each keypress.
+It can be used as a stress/anxiety/boredom reliever or for functional keyboard shortcuts.

+This was my very first time using Kicad and designing a PCB, which was actually very fun!
+My friends and I go to artisan pop up markets in my hometown often, and I always see keypad fidget toys, so when I saw the beginner friendly project was a hackpad, I knew I had to attempt it!

 ---
 ## an overview

 ![Hackpad Overview](images/hackpad_overview.png)

-_This shows the full layout of the macropad, including keys, controller, and LED placement._
+_My overview shows the entire macropad, including where the 5 keys are located, the PCB, and the top and bottom covers_

 ---